 Volunteer on this one-of-a-kind Lemur Research Project in Madagascar and help protect lemur species on the brink of extinction.

 Below is an example of a two-week itinerary.
-Please note, however, some activities may be subject to change depending on the needs of the project.
+Please note, some activities may be subject to change depending on the needs of the project.

 Welcome to the most comfortable volunteer accommodation of any lemur research project!
 As a volunteer, you’ll stay in the brand-new field research station.
 It has everything you need for a homely yet exciting stay, including a welcoming social area, open-air kitchen and dining space, and a fire pit where you can relax with the researchers, local team members, and your fellow volunteers.
 Rooms are allocated on a twin-share basis, with the forest just a few steps away.
 This is a comfortable base where community, comfort, and conservation come together.